epam/Wilma/wilma-extras/lookAndSayService/README.md

 "serviceResult" is the result of the calculation, and finally "length" is the length of the service result.

 **Beware** that giving long "number" and/or giving big value for "iterations", the calculation may take long time.
-To avoid very long response times, there is an internal limitation built in, and the service first guess the time of calculation, and if it seems that will be too long, then you may get this answer:
+To avoid very long response times, there is a built-in limitation, and the service first guesses the duration of the calculation, and if it seems will be too long, then you may get this answer:
 ```
 {
   "serviceCalculationProblem": "Specified initial string and requested number of iterations would take unacceptable long time."